IMPACT

 STEP 2

-The Engagement Coordinator will contact you to schedule attendance for a New Mentor Orientation.
+The Engagement Coordinator will contact you to schedule attendance for a two-hour New Mentor Orientation.

 Upcoming New Mentor Orientations